imad-elbouhati/microservices-deployment-eks-helm/README.md

-# DevOps with Kubernetes, AWS, Helm, Terraform, and CI/CD Expertise
+# DevOps with Kubernetes, AWS, Helm, Terraform, and CI/CD

 This project showcases my expertise in various DevOps practices and tools.
 It focuses on deploying Kubernetes on AWS, utilizing Helm for Kubernetes application provisioning, setting up CI/CD pipelines using Gitlab, and establishing disaster recovery and data protection strategies.